Courtesy of:- Ray Lo, and the Spurs List

 normal passing game of the home side and battled away in the middle to

 create openings to attack.
-Hard work being the key with Wright, who one of
+Hard work was the key with Wright, (even one of

-their supporters called a "dirty bugger", the sort of player you hated, but wished he was playing for you as he left a few players on the ground in pain.
-On another day our skill level would overcome their work-rate as we create more chances from open play as well as
+their supporters called him a "dirty bugger") being the sort of player you hated, but wished he was playing for you as he left a few players on the ground in pain.
+On another day our skill level would overcome their work-rate as we create more chances from open play as well as from deadball situations.

 The U-19's have four games left of which three are at home starting with

 Wimbledon next week.
 Thanks to the Liverpool game being moved to Sunday I

 will now be able to see this one.(Ed: And so will I!)